-- 1/2 tsp green cardamom powder
+- ½ teaspoon ground green cardamom

-- 1/2 tsp pure vanilla extract
+- ½ teaspoon pure vanilla extract

-- 3 tbsp sugar or maple syrup
+- 3 tablespoon sugar (or maple syrup)

 - Place all the ingredients in a blender and blend until smooth and creamy.

-Pour into tall glasses over ice.
+- Pour into tall glasses over ice.

-Garnish with chopped pistachios or mint.
+- Garnish with chopped pistachios or saffron or mint.